 Because our product is ideally suited to meet your specific needs

 The better answer is “b” and positioning is the best way to answer that question.

+Now discuss with students which is the easier answer to give and why (Answer “a”).
 TERMINOLOGY position: the space in the market for which a product is ideally suited, one which a brand hopes to occupy completely.

 Also known as “market positions,” positions are created using a planning process that considers the merits of competing products, who the ideal (target) customer is, what the ideal customer needs, and how the “positioned” product uniquely fills the needs of the ideal customer. positioning: the strategic process of developing a market position for a product; involves collaboration among marketing, sales, and product management teams The output of this process is a product’s market position and a positioning statement. positioning statement: a succinct expression of a product’s market position The positioning statement serves as the foundation for a wide range of marketing activities.
 It is developed at the end of the positioning process, once a product’s market position is determined.
 Positioning statements are not advertising copy or product slogans, but the statements should influence the creation of those materials. unique selling proposition (USP): an adaptation of the product positioning statement for use in sales dialogues and communications; it conveys the most compelling benefit of the product in terms a customer should easily understand